Energy savings Netherlands 2026: reduce heating bills for expats

 Should I go with a fixed or variable energy contract?

-Lock in a fixed 1-2 year contract NOW (November 2025).
+Lock in a fixed 1-2 year contract now (early 2026).
 Prices are expected to rise through 2030.
 Fixed rates protect you.

 Can I get my landlord to pay for heating improvements?